nslxndr/Nominatim-Data-Analyser/docs/Dynamic-Value.md

 def resolve(self, data: Dict) -> Any:
     """
-        Assigns a concrete value to the dynamic value based on the input data dictionnary.
+        Assigns a concrete value to the dynamic value based on the input data dictionary.
     """
     return
 ```

-The input data dictionnary are the data which will be used to resolve the dynamic value.
+The input data dictionary are the data which will be used to resolve the dynamic value.

 We can take the [Variable](../analyser/core/dynamic_value/variable.py) class as an example.
-The resolve method basically searchs for the `name` key in the input data dictionnary where `name` is the variable name given in the YAML Specification.
+The resolve method basically searches for the `name` key in the input data dictionary where `name` is the variable name given in the YAML Specification.
 The value corresponding to this key is then returned.

 ## Resolver